qri-io/rfcs/text/0002-qri_dataset_definition.md

 Dataset documents are designed to produce consistent checksums when encoded for storage & transmission.
 To keep hashing consistent map keys are sorted lexographically for encoding.
-This applies to all fields of a dataset document except the body of a dataaset, where users may need to dictate the ordering of map keys
+This applies to all fields of a dataset document except the body of a dataset, where users may need to dictate the ordering of map keys

 ## Dataset Components: